lgallard/terraform-aws-secrets-manager/README.md

 ```
 ## Secrets Rotation

-If yo need to rotate your secrets, use `rotate_secrets` map to define them.
+If you need to rotate your secrets, use `rotate_secrets` map to define them.
 Take into account that the lambda function must exist and it must have the right permissions to rotate the secrets in AWS Secret manager:

 ```